-Activate - Wait until the project job finishes, and then run the Jenkins
+Activate (if live) - Wait until the project job finishes, and then run the Jenkins

 If you have not already done so, clone the repo to work on files locally.
 See Git Setup: Clone a repo.

 Make sure that your cloned repo is up-to-date.
-(Select master and fetch any updates from the server.)
+(Select the main branch and fetch any updates from the server.)